Death toll in Lisbon streetcar crash rises to 17 as Portugal observes national day of mourning

 President Marcelo Rebelo de Sousa offered his condolences to affected families, and Lisbon Mayor Carlos Moedas said the city was in mourning.
 “It’s a tragedy of the like we’ve never seen,” Moedas said.

-Portugal’s government announced that a day of national mourning would be observed Thursday.

-“A tragic accident … caused the irreparable loss of human life, which left in mourning their families and dismayed the whole country,” it said in a statement.
+“A tragic accident … caused the irreparable loss of human life, which left in mourning their families and dismayed the whole country,” the government said in a statement.

 European Union flags at the European Parliament and European Commission in Brussels flew at half-staff.
 Multiple EU leaders expressed their condolences on social media.